Gaspard Ulliel: Moon Knight actor dies aged 37 after ski accident

 Ullie, one of France's best-known actors, has appeared in It's Only the End of the World and Saint Laurent, the biopic of the French fashion designer.

-The actor was skiing in the Savoie region when he collided with another, suffering a severe brain trauma.
+The actor was skiing in the Savoie region when he collided with another person, suffering severe brain trauma.

+He was airlifted to a hospital in Grenoble where he died the next day.
+The other skier was not hospitalised and an investigation is now under way.

 The news of his death came just a day after the trailer for Moon Knight, which he stars in as Midnight Man, was released online.